-Public Holidays in Andorra 2025 – National & Religious Calendar
+Public Holidays in Andorra 2026 – Catholic, National & Bank Holidays

 Overview of Public Holidays in Andorra

-The Principality of Andorra observes national and religious holidays each year, many of which align with Roman Catholic feast days.
-During these holidays, government offices, banks, and schools close, and towns hold traditional festivities featuring music, parades, and community gatherings.
+The Principality of Andorra observes a series of national and religious holidays each year, most of which follow Roman Catholic tradition.
+Government offices, banks, and schools close during these times, and towns hold traditional festivities featuring music, parades, and communal celebrations.
+Winter and summer holidays are especially popular for tourism and cultural activities.

 List of Public Holidays in Andorra (2025)